MoRoble/AWS-Network-Storage/README.md

 #### Elastic File System

+Elastic File System (EFS) is Amazon’s way of allowing businesses to share file data from multiple EC2’s or on-prem instances simultaneously.
+EFS is an elastic and serverless service.
+It automatically grows and shrinks depending on the file storing needs of your business without you having to provision or manage it.

-I will be using EFS as part of this project to upgrade Hodan School Network Storage to a way more flexible, elastic, durable and accesible from anywhere.
+As part of this project on upgrading Hodan Shcool Network Storage we have chosen Amazon EFS to a way more flexible, elastic, Strong consistency, concurrent accessibility, file locking and durable feautures.
 Currently, they have shared file system located in their on-premises Server, staff are reporting from home lack of resources as they used to share files when on site.
+For stakeholders the advantages include being able to divide up your content between frequently accessed or infrequently accessed storage classes, that saves some serious cash.

+In the future Hodan School will have a hundred EC2 instances with each hosting a web application, Database Servers, Active Directory Server, Network Server and Backup Storage which Hundreds of thousands of people are accessing these servers on a regular basis that will producing HUGE amounts of data.

 To solve that problem in different stages I begin with implementing an architecture of 2 Linux instances sharing files from different availability zones in the same VPC for this project.